 - $100 – green.

-As mentioned, each banknote is a different colour, which reduces the possibility of confusing values.
+As mentioned, each banknote is a different color, which reduces the possibility of confusing values.

-The $10 note is blue in colour, and currently features Andrew Barton (Banjo) Paterson, the Australian bush poet, and on the reverse side, Dame Mary Gilmore, another Australian poet.
+The $10 note is blue in color, and currently features Andrew Barton (Banjo) Paterson, the Australian bush poet, and on the reverse side, Dame Mary Gilmore, another Australian poet.

-The $20 note is a burnt orange colour, and depicts early businesswoman Mary Reibey on the obverse, and founder of the world’s first air ambulance, John Flynn is on the reverse side.
+The $20 note is a burnt orange color, and depicts early businesswoman Mary Reibey on the obverse, and founder of the world’s first air ambulance, John Flynn is on the reverse side.

-The $50 note is yellow in colour and features Indigenous Australian author David Unaipon, and on the reverse side, the first female member of Australian parliament, Edith Cowan.
+The $50 note is yellow in color and features Indigenous Australian author David Unaipon, and on the reverse side, the first female member of Australian parliament, Edith Cowan.